krpec/qmk_firmware/keyboards/planck/keymaps/krpec/readme.md

-# The Default Planck Layout
+# Planck Layout, uses Workman as default instead of Qwerty